 Although in these kinds of trials and in medical settings the amount of NO that is being given is far greater than what we produce in our noses, we can increase our nasal production of NO by humming.
 If we hum the vibrations increase our NO production by up to 15 times (that's 1500%).

 Try nose-breathing.
 Notice when you are doing it, and notice when you are not.
 See if you can nose-breathe all the time, or even more often than you do, and notice how much better you start to feel.

 Try this breathing exercise:

 Sit quietly and gently nose-breathe for a few minutes.
 Then gently cover one nostril.
 (I like to cover the nostril with my thumb, palm up, fingers resting on my face.
 You can even rest your elbow on a table if you'd like.)
 Continue gently breathing — don't increase or decrease the rate or length of your breaths — and hum on your exhales.
 Do this for a few minutes on one side, inhaling through one nostril and humming with the exhale (keep your mouth closed the whole time), and then switch sides.
-See if you can do 5 minutes on each side for a total of 10 minutes.
+Really feel the vibrations in your face as your hum.
+See if you can do 5 minutes on each side for a total of 10 minutes (but don't worry if you don't have 10 minutes to devote to this).
 Don't breathe big breaths — if you start to feel light-headed at any time, you are breathing too large a volume of air.
 Stop, slow the breath down, and try again.